Fires happen. That’s a fact. Thankfully, they are fairly rare occurrences, but when they do happen, the results can be catastrophic.

 UK legislation requires every business to appoint fire wardens.
 The number of fire wardens your organisation needs depends on a range of factors.
 The general rule of thumb is that a fire warden should be able to perform their ‘sweep’ and reach a place of safety within 2 ½ minutes of hearing an alarm.
 At least two fire wardens are needed to cover a floor which is large or complex.

-Other factors in determining how many fire wardens you need are mainly to do with the size of the premises, number of staff and type of business you operate.
+Other factors in determining how many fire wardens you need are mainly to do with the size of the premises, the number of staff and the type of business you operate.
 Furthermore, you must consider:

 • Shift workers.
-Fire wardens need to be on site whenever there are people present.
+Fire wardens need to be onsite whenever there are people present.
 You need to consider this when shifts are organised.

 • Staff absence i.e. sick leave and staff holidays.
 When a fire warden is sick or on leave, an alternative warden needs to be present.

 • Are there flammable materials?
-Does your workplace have flammable materials such as stationery or flat pack boxes present?
+Does your workplace have flammable materials such as stationery or flat-pack boxes present?
 This could present a higher fire risk.

 • Are there sources of ignition?
 A kitchenette is a source of ignition and increases the risk of fire.